The Carmelite Institute of Britain and Ireland

 Our distance-learning courses ensure this rich heritage can be shared world-wide and being university-accredited, we do so to the highest standard.
 Our courses aim to enhance the student’s spiritual education through a deeper understanding of Spirituality, History and Theology as it is lived in the over 800-year old Carmelite tradition.

-We welcome students of all denominations and backgrounds, who search to deepen their understanding.
-Accordingly, our courses cater for many levels of interest and academic pursuit: We offer courses to those looking for an introduction to Spirituality, with a Carmelite focus; those wishing to strengthen their spirituality through a deeper understanding of Carmelite history and tradition; and for those who seek Carmelite study in a more formal way, there are accredited courses at certificate, diploma, degree and masters level.
+We welcome students of all denominations and backgrounds and our courses cater for many levels of interest and academic pursuit: We offer courses to those looking for an introduction to Spirituality, with a Carmelite focus; those wishing to strengthen their spirituality through a deeper understanding of Carmelite history and tradition; and for those who seek Carmelite study in a more formal way, there are accredited courses at certificate, diploma, degree and masters level.

 So whether you seek a Certificate in Spirituality course or a Masters in Theology, there is something here for everybody!